LluisCerda/pandaQ/README.md

 - Added the possibility to use saved tables with inner join.
 - Custom Error Listener for ANTLR Parser.

-## Known-Bugs

-- ID1 as ID2 will create a new column ID2 with ID1 in each file

-- Error with non decimal values, .0 needed: 2 -> No, 2.0 -> Yes

 ## Extra Information

 - Plot works by using only the numeric columns.